hrbrmstr/pressur/README.md

 And start with a fresh R session for any of this to even have a remote possibility of working.

+I’ll make friendlier documentation for ^^ in the near future.

 ### NOTE